renovatebot/renovate/docs/development/remote-development.md

 The config file for Gitpod is `.gitpod.yml` in the root of the repository.

-Gitpod has comes with 50 free hours each month.
+Gitpod comes with 50 free hours each month.
 If you need more hours you'll need to buy a plan with more hours.

 ### Gitpod tips